Deep-Chill/Shopify-Store-Contact-Automator/README.md

 **Shopify Store Information and Contact Form Automator**

 This repository contains two Python scripts that automate the process of navigating to a list of Shopify stores, extracting their information, and finding and opening contact forms on their websites.
 I personally used it to contact many more stores per hour than I could have without it.
-It requires you to fill out and submit the forms manually, but it automatically loads the pages one after another making the process much faster.
+It requires you to submit the forms manually, but it automatically loads the pages one after another making the process much faster.

 **Features**